MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/accelerated-networking/accelerated-networking.md

 ---
-title: Accelerated Networking (preview)
+title: Accelerated Networking at the Edge (preview)
 description: How to set up and validate Accelerated Networking on your VMs. ms.topic: article ms.author: helohr
 author: Heidilohr
-ms.date: 10/21/2024
+ms.date: 11/01/2024
 ---
-# Accelerated Networking (preview)
+# Accelerated Networking at the Edge (preview)

 > [!IMPORTANT]
 > Accelerated Networking is currently in PREVIEW.